tldr-pages/tldr/pages/common/sdcv.md

 `sdcv --json {{search_term}}`

-- Look in a specific directory for dictionaries:
+- Search for dictionaries in a specific directory:

 `sdvc --data-dir {{path/to/directory}} {{search_term}}`